Jack-The-Ripper-1820/Twitter-Clone-Erlang/README.md

 Depending upon the parameter "percentage of users to disconnect", the users are periodically disconnected.
 This is taken as an input from the user.
 **Please note that, the no.of users that will be disconnected will always be less than "percentage of users to disconnect".**

-## **BONUS PART** ##
-1. A user after registration provides a public key.

-2. When the user re-connects via the websocket to request for any service, the engine sends a randomized mathematical challenge to the user, for exmaple, 2 + 5, this is a 256 bit challenge and if the user fails to answer correctly, the websocket connection is terminated and the user has to retry.
-When the client sends a reply for the challenge, it is digital signed with the time included.
-The engine sends an acknowledgment if the answer is right or an error if it is not.
-The challenge is randomized evey time it is called and hence it is not cached.

-3. The user establishes a secret key with the engine using HMAC which signs every message sent in the JSON Format.

 ## **Performance Graphs -**